ElinaMitrofanova/SimplePractise_TestTask/README.md

 ## Impact:
 - Disrupted test execution and development progress.
 - Waiter strategy: in utils folder you can see wait_utils.
-This is currently a stub.
+This is currently a "stub".
 The strategy should be expanded and applied to pages and elements.
 It is difficult to do without test run.
-- step definition and client_grid actions.
+- Step definition and client_grid actions, implementation of Base Page.
 The same reason as for waiter.
+- WebDriver Manager: just a "stub" for this moment.

 ## Note: I've run a small test without using cucumber and capybara.
 The login and navigation to the client model were successful.
 Therefore, methods such as credentials_converter, LoginPage and Header function work as expected.